Dying wish: Covid dad pleaded for food for family from hospital bed

 Earlier this month, the Ministry of Social Development client service delivery director Graham Allpress said they were experiencing high demand for Covid-19 welfare support and were helping large numbers of people each day.

+Most requests to MSD's Covid welfare assistance line were for financial assistance and were dealt with quickly.
+Those with more complex needs were generally referred on to local service providers.
+Of those waiting for a call back, 90 per cent had been waiting less than 24 hours.

-He acknowledged then that the delays were frustrating for people, but asked for patience.
+He acknowledged then that the delays for call backs were frustrating for people, but asked for patience.

-However, as of last Sunday, the average call to our Covid helpline is answered in one minute and nine seconds, Allpress said.
+As of last Sunday, the average call to its Covid helpline was answered in one minute and nine seconds, Allpress said.

 He told the Herald yesterday: "If you or your whānau need extra help while you're self isolating, please give us a call on our Covid-19 helpline.
 Wait times are very short."